5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Social media event listing and posts

-You can also promote your sale:
+You can also promote your garage sale fundraiser:

 - On websites or apps like Craigslist, OfferUp, or Nextdoor